DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 > If you wish to create a Blazor project with our Blazor Components from scratch, follow the [Create a New Blazor Application](https://docs.devexpress.com/Blazor/401057/getting-started/create-a-new-application) article.

-### Known Issue

-Due to [XPO: NRE in a filter by an associated object](https://github.com/DevExpress/DevExtreme.AspNet.Data/issues/486), filtering by the Department property temporarily does not work.

 ---

 ## Step 1.
 Configure the Blazor Application